ddodds42/DS-Unit-1-Build/README.md

 # DS-Unit-1-Build

-Master_EDA_viz.ipynb is the main notebook for analysis and visualization of the final dataset.
+Master_EDA_viz.ipynb is the main notebook for analysis and visualization of the final dataset, "Master13.csv".

 TI_CPI_Pivot_test.ipynb enabled me to pivot the Transparency International and World Bank World Development Indicators into wide format by year.